 This visa is for people who want to work in their own business in New Zealand.
 To apply, you'll need to provide a detailed business plan, have at least NZ $100,000 to invest in your business and be able to claim 120 points on our points scale.
 If you're granted this visa, you can buy or set up a business without living here permanently, or as a first step towards New Zealand residence.

-Entertainment visa is a type of temporary employment visa for artist and entertainer.
+An entertainment visa is a type of temporary employment visa for artists and entertainers.

 Family, Parent, Spouse Visa

-Permanent Resident or citizen of New Zealand can sponsor their parents or grandparents to become the permanent Resident.
+Permanent residents or citizen of New Zealand can sponsor their parents or grandparents to become permanent residents.
 According to this type of family visa, just start it from "When you sponsor your family then you have to take care of their basic needs from the time they arrive to the country".